Skip to main content

 The Moving Company is the University of Nebraska at Omaha's modern dance performing group.
 It is under the auspices of the The College of Education, Health, and Human Sciences and the School of Health and Kinesiology.

 Founded in 1935 and directed by Ruth Diamond (Levinson), it was a chapter of Orchesis, a nationwide honorary club for modern dance.
-Dr. Aileene Lockhart, Dr. Vera Lundahl, Prof. Josie Metal-Corbin, and Danielle Laurion have also directed the Company over the past eighty-five years.
+Dr. Aileene Lockhart, Dr. Vera Lundahl, Prof. Josie Metal-Corbin, and Danielle Laurion have also directed the Company over the past ninety years.

 At times during the 1940s, 1950s, and early 1960s, the University of Omaha’s Women’s Physical Education Department and the Drama Department generously provided faculty sponsorship.
 This legacy distinguishes the company as one of the oldest university modern dance companies in continuous existence in the United States of America.
 In 1973, the group changed its name to The Moving Company.